Hello! My name is Takezawa, and I am the owner of UTSUWABI, a store that sells

 Abe's works are characterized by a Western antique look and feel.

-The warmth of his handiwork and the gentle texture of the clay stand out because of the simplicity and cleanliness of his vessels.
+gentle texture of the clay stand out because of the simplicity and cleanliness of his vessels.

-It would make a great gift for people of all ages.
+make a great gift for people of all ages.

 Yoshizawa Kiln